cheminfo/nmrium-docs/docs/30_2d-spectra/30_zones/zones.md

 ### Auto zones picking

 NMRium try to find out what are the zones that should be integrated.
 Click the zones picking button.
 Select a specified noise factor.
-Then press the Auto zones picking button.
-The zones found by NMRium are listed in the Zones panel on the right side of the workspace.
+Then press the **Auto Zones Picking** button.
+The zones found by NMRium are listed in the **Zones** panel on the right side of the workspace.

 ### Manual zones picking